rustedpy/maybe/README.rst

 .. sourcecode:: Python

-    from rustedpy-maybe import Nothing, Some
+    from maybe import Nothing, Some

     o = Some('yay')
     n = Nothing()